 Essay writing is just a written way to speak your mind, supported with strong examples.
 Once kids have learned the basic structure, it’s fun and confidence-building for them to hear their thoughts laid out so well.
 It helps them support their positions in conversation, too!
 And of course, it helps them do better in school.

-In our fall Beginning EssayWriting Camp, we’ll learn the structure and power of the classic five-paragraph essay.
+In our fall Beginning EssayWriting Camp, your kids will learn the structure and power of the classic five-paragraph essay.
 We’ll write a group essay together, learning through fun, hands-on activities that help concepts “stick.”
-Every student will take home a copy of the collectively written essay — and strong skills and fun memories, too!
+Every student will receive a copy of the collectively written essay — and gain strong skills and fun memories, too!
 Recommended for ages 8+.

 Older students who aren’t familiar with the five-paragraph structure, or who need more practice at a basic level, are welcome—they won’t be the only older kids there, and our activities are geared to accommodate a range of ages simultaneously.

 In our spring Advanced EssayWriting Camp, more advanced students who are already comfortable with the five-paragraph structure will write their own original essays through the week, learning through discussion, group brainstorming, and creative activities.
 Typically these students are ages 10+, but you know best what your child is capable of.

 In all camps, kids will gain essential academic information in fun, creative, hands-on ways: